Introduction

 Causes

-The causes of breast cancer are not yet fully known, although a number of risk factors have been identified
+of breast cancer are not yet fully known, although a number of risk factors

 Risk Factors